ashiqsultan/nodejs-design-patterns/README.md

 - Like contexts in Reaact
 - While exporting the class module, export it with the new keyword
 ### Strategy Pattern
-- A function `changeStrategy()` is inside the class which will decide the working of the class
+- A function called `changeStrategy()` inside the class will decide the working of the class.
+- Think about strategy in Passport.js which will behave based on strategy like Google or facebook